Moving Furniture from UAE to Turkey (2026): Holiday Home Customs, Taxes & Real Costs

 This is the most important piece of information in this guide.
 Many inexperienced movers will tell you that shipping "used household goods" is tax-free.
 For a holiday home, this is FALSE.

-The "Transfer of Residence" (ToR) exemption, which allows for duty-free import, is reserved for citizens returning permanently or expats with a long-term work permit moving their primary residence.
+The "Transfer of Residence" (ToR) exemption, which allows for duty-free import, is reserved strictly for:

-When you ship to a holiday home, Turkish Customs views it as a standard import.
+When you ship to a holiday home in Bodrum, Izmir, or Antalya, Turkish Customs views it as a standard import.
 You will pay duties.

 Be prepared for the costs.
 Since the UAE is not in the EU Customs Union, your goods attract higher "Third Country" duty rates.